zhong0/2020_dl_final/README.md

 Technique
 ----
 * ### T5 Fine-tune
   >We conducted the topic generation task with T5 model, which converts all downstream task as a text-to-text format.
-This model applied the pre-trained model, t5-base.
+This model was applied with the pre-trained model, t5-base.
 Then, we fine-tuned the model by ourselves on the generation task.

 * ### T5 Michau
   >Different from above model, this model used the pre-trained model, Michau, which has been trained on a collection of 500k articles with headings.